Understanding Roth IRA conversions

 Roth IRA conversions during market declines

 Completing a Roth IRA conversion during a market decline may save you money on the taxes due upon conversion.
-You'll pay taxes on the current value of the assets being converted, and then enjoy tax-free growth potential and tax-free withdrawal of the assets.
-You will also be able to withdraw any subsequent earnings tax-free, if applicable requirements are satisfied.
+You'll pay taxes on the current value of the pre-tax assets being converted, and then enjoy tax-free growth potential and tax-free withdrawal of the assets, if applicable requirements are satisfied.

 After-tax Roth IRA conversions